Appeals court rules House should get Trump financial records

 Trump went to court to prevent Mazars from turning over the records.
 He could appeal to the Supreme Court.

+Rep. Elijah Cummings, D-Md., chairman of the House committee that is seeking the records, called for prompt compliance.
+“After months of delay, it is time for the President to stop blocking Mazars from complying with the Committee’s lawful subpoena,” Cummings said in a statement.

 The House Committee on Oversight and Reform subpoenaed records from Mazars in April.
 They include documents from 2011 to 2018 that the House wants for investigation into the president’s reporting of his finances and potential conflicts of interest.
+The list of documents makes no mention of Trump’s tax returns, which are the subject of separate legal disputes.

 In a 2-1 ruling, the appeals court batted away Trump’s legal claims.